prantlf/rollup-glob-opts/README.md

         ├── second.ts
         └── second.test.ts

-Rollup build configuration usually contains options for each component and each test:
+[Rollup configuration] usually contains options for building each component and each test:

 ```js
 export default [